ncoghlan/misc/notes/python3/questions_and_answers.rst

 behaviour by default, and many other languages provide a similar "no parentheses, parameters as suffix" syntax for statements that consist of a single function call.

+Thanks are due especially to Armin Ronacher for describing several of these issues in fine detail when it comes to the difficulties they pose specifically when writing wire protocol handling code in Python 3.
+His feedback has been invaluable to me in attempting to make Python 3 more convenient for wire protocol development without reverting to the Python 2 model that favoured wire protocol development over normal application development (where binary data should exist only at application boundaries and be converted to text or other structured data for internal processing).
+There's still plenty of additional improvements that could be made for Python 3.5 and later, though.
+Possible avenues for improvement previously discussed on python-dev, python-ideas or the CPython issue tracker include:

+* taking the internal "text encoding" marking system added in Python 3.4 and giving either it or a more general codec type description system a public API for use when developing custom codecs.

+* making it easier to register custom codecs (preferably making use of the native namespace package support added in Python 3.3).

+* introducing a string tainting mechanism that allows strings containing surrogate escaped bytes to be tagged with their encoding assumption and information about where the assumption was introduced.
+Attempting to process strings with incompatible encoding assumptions would then report both the incompatible assumptions and where they were introduced.

+* introducing an "encodedstr" type that behaves like the 8-bit str type from Python 2, but complains if bytes with incompatible assumptions are encountered.
+Part of making this work would involve fixing a longstanding defect in the type interoperability support for builtin sequence objects in CPython.

 What changes in Python 3 have been made specifically to simplify migration?